 Step 19:

-In the video, a Clean and Strip disc, were used to remove any of the mill scale and surface rust from the steel.
+The video used a Clean and Strip disc to remove the steel’s mill scale and surface rust.

-Afterward, wipe down the entire base with acetone before adding a few coats of flat black enamel paint.
+Afterward, remove the entire base with acetone before adding a few coats of flat black enamel paint.

 Step 20:

-To protect your patio and floor from the steel legs and also keep the steel from being in contact with water, add plastic caps to each of the feet.
+Add plastic caps to each of the feet to protect your patio and floor from the steel legs and keep the steel from being in contact with water.
 They give the legs a nice, finished look and are simple to install.

 Step 21: